Welcome to today's edition of the Rush 24-7 podcast.

 A former Duke University lacrosse player sued the university yesterday, alleging that one of his professors unfairly gave him a failing grade because he was a member of the team.

-Kyle Dowd graduated in May of 2006, two months after the uh the woman said she was raped at the lacrosse team party.
+Kyle Dowd graduated in May of 2006, two months after the woman said she was raped at the lacrosse team party.

-Uh the lawsuit alleges that visiting Professor Kim Curtis, female, gave him an F in a politics and literature class that nearly prevented him from graduating, even though he had earned passing grades on his assignments up to that point.
+The lawsuit alleges that visiting professor Kim Curtis, female, gave him an F in a politics and literature class that nearly prevented him from graduating, even though he had earned passing grades on his assignments up to that point.

-The lawsuit claims that Dowd missed six out of thirty classes, one an excused absence for a lacrosse match, the other five resulting because of the criminal investigation involving the lacrosse team.
+The lawsuit claims that Dowd missed six out of 30 classes, one an excused absence for a lacrosse match, the other five resulting because of the criminal investigation involving the lacrosse team.

 The lawsuit also states that this visiting female professor of feminist theory, Kim Curtis, sent an email to students in her class, letting them know that she was available to talk about how this is affecting you and what we should do as a community.